-With travel traffic kicking back into gear, now is a great time to make a game plan for the future of your short-term rental business.
-As the industry begins to recover, a great way to grow your business and increase bookings is to hire a professional property manager.
+With travel traffic still in high gear, now is a great time to make a game plan for the future of your short-term rental business.
+As the industry continues to recover, a great way to grow your business and increase bookings is to hire a professional property manager.
 As they promote your property and handle guest relations, that leaves you with the pleasure of designing your home as a serene vacation escape for your guests.

 We understand choosing the right company to partner with can often be a gamble.
 Here are a few tips for finding that perfect professional.

 Some things never change.
 When it comes to choosing a new dentist, a school for your kids, or just a reliable pair of hiking boots, you typically ask for advice.
 The example carries over to your business – the best way for you to confidently choose a property management company is by referral, whether from a friend, colleague or from a resource you trust.
 Do your research; talk to your real estate agent and your friends with investment properties in the area.

 One of the best referral sources are often companies in the short-term rental industry whom you already work with.
 Take Proper, for example.
 We specialize in short-term rental insurance but work with both property managers and independent hosts around the nation.
 We connect great hosts with outstanding property managers in their area daily.
 Why?
 Because the right professional means better businesses, safer homes, and better experiences for guests.
 Win win win.

 Ratings also go a long way, so visit the property management websites to see the response and ratings they have from other hosts.
 Quick response rate?
 Seamless communication?
 Are repairs done in a timely manner?
 Keep an eye out for bad reviews to discuss when you interview the company.

 Another important aspect to consider is how your property will be advertised.
 You can easily review each managers’ website and see the level of care put into presenting the properties.
 Consider these aspects:

 - Is it easy for guests to find the list of available rentals?

 - Are the rentals presented in a professional manner with photos and detailed descriptions?